player-03/echoes/README.md

 ### Since v1.0.0-rc.5

 - `Entity.getComponents()` now returns a list of `ComponentStorage` instances, instead of a map.
 If you prefer the old format, you can perform an implicit cast: `var map:Map<String, Dynamic> = Entity.getComponents()`.
+- Systems no longer receive `@:remove` events when deactivated.
+For instance, a system removed by `Echoes.removeSystem()` won't receive a bunch of events.

 ### Since v1.0.0-rc.3